froodproton/froodproton.github.io/index.md

 ## How it works
-Developerless adpplications based on our Gateway API are actually developed by anyone with the skill to control a mouse and a PC.
+Developerless applications based on our Gateway API are actually developed by anyone with the skill to control a mouse and a PC.
 Leveraging the power of all your employees will boost your company to the next level.

 ## Use cases
 Coca Cola - Flame Branding - Arthur Industries